srjeyasa/TheOffice/README.md

   <img src="/plots/logScale.png" width=430>
 </p>

-Word clouds for each major character are also plotted.
+A word cloud for each major character is also plotted.
 An example is shown below (word cloud for Michael Scott).
 <p align="CENTER">
   <img src="/plots/word_clouds/wordcloud_michael.png" width=700>
 </p>